Ankita01K/Hindi-English-Alphabets-Recognition/README.md

 # **Training and Accuracy**

-**The model is trained for 10 epochs, achieving an accuracy of approximately 97% on the validation set.
+**The model is trained for 10 epochs, achieving an accuracy of approximately 97% on the testing.
 Training history is visualized using Matplotlib and Seaborn.**

 # **Streamlit App**